-Kristina has been performing and directing in the Silicon Valley since 2001.
-Besides serving as Artistic Director for Resounding Achord, Kristina works as the choir director at St. Francis Episcopal Church in Willow Glen, and she previously worked at Hillbrook School in Los Gatos, Pinewood School in Los Altos Hills, Carden Hall School in Newport Beach, and she directed two choirs at UC Irvine.
+Kristina has been performing and directing in Silicon Valley since 2001.
+Besides serving as Artistic Director for Resounding Achord, Kristina is the Artistic Director of Vivace Youth Chorus of San José, and she previously worked at St. Francis Episcopal Church of Willow Glen, Hillbrook School in Los Gatos, Pinewood School in Los Altos Hills, Carden Hall School in Newport Beach, and she directed two choirs at UC Irvine.
 Her choirs consistently received superior rankings at California Music Educator’s festivals and Gold awards at Heritage Festivals in Anaheim.
-She has also worked as the musical director for several productions, including: The Wedding Singer, Once on This Island, The Pajama Game, Working, and Once Upon a Mattress, among others.
+She has also worked as the musical director for several productions, including The Wedding Singer, Once on This Island, The Pajama Game, Working, and Once Upon a Mattress, among others.

 As a soloist, Kristina has performed cabaret shows at Society Cabaret in San Francisco and San Jose, Theatre on San Pedro Square in San Jose, and also at Limelight Theatre in Gilroy.
 She was featured in the San Francisco Gay Men’s Chorus production of Enchantingly Wicked with Stephen Schwartz at Davies Symphony Hall, and has performed with Foothill Musical Theatre, South Bay Musical Theatre, and the Silicon Valley Gay Men’s Chorus.

-Kristina graduated in 2001 with a degree in Vocal Performance from UC Irvine, and finished her master’s degree in Choral Conducting from San José State University in 2005.
+Kristina graduated in 2001 with a degree in Vocal Performance from UC Irvine and finished a Master’s Degree in Choral Conducting from San José State University in 2005.
 While at SJSU, she was honored to study conducting with Dr. Charlene Archibeque and sang with the world-famous Choraliers.
 With Dr. “A” and the Choraliers, Kristina competed in the Spittal International Choral Festival in Austria and the Seghizzi Choral Competition in Gorizia, Italy.

 Jan Clayton (Executive Director & Founding Member)

 Jan has a 30-year career in the high-tech industry, where she started off as an Artificial Intelligence programmer.
 In 1990, she and a business partner started Expert Support, a documentation, training, and application-development consulting firm.
-As COO, Jan ran the day-to-day operations of the firm, hired most of the staff, and sold and managed a large part of the business, which averaged about $2.5 million in annual income over her tenure.
+As COO, Jan ran the firm’s day-to-day operations, hired most of the staff, and managed a large part of the business, which averaged about $2.5 million in annual income over her tenure.
 Jan has since retired from her COO job.
-She is now a part-time consultant and works as a pistachio farmer.
+She is now a part-time consultant and pistachio farmer.